coinbase/spend-permissions/README.md

 ### 3. User revokes permission (onchain)

-Users can revoke permissions at any time by calling `SpendPermissionManager.revoke`, which can also be batched via `CoinbaseSmartWallet.executeBatch`.
+Users can revoke permissions at any time by calling `SessionManager.revokePolicyWithSignature` or `SessionManager.revokePolicy` (direct call).

 Read more details [here](./docs/diagrams/revoke.md).